Which of the following is the correct IUPAC name for a compound w... | Study Prep in Pearson+

 Master How to name alkenes and alkynes with a bite sized video explanation from JohnnyStart learning

-Which of the following is the correct IUPAC name for the compound with the structure ?
+Which of the following is the correct IUPAC name for the alkene formed by the partial hydrogenation of ?

 Naming Alkenes practice set